Back to Blog

 How Procurement Targets Are Calculated

-Procurement is calculated on spend (not number of suppliers), must be tracked across all categories (materials, subcontractors, services, equipment, labour), and must be verified with valid B-BBEE certificates.
-Meeting these targets is essential for achieving a competitive B-BBEE level and accessing government and corporate tenders.
+Targets are calculated as a percentage of total procurement spend over the assessment period (typically 12 months): Procurement percentage = (Spend with target suppliers / Total procurement spend) × 100.
+Procurement is calculated on spend, not number of suppliers, and must be tracked across all categories (materials, subcontractors, services, equipment, labour) with valid B-BBEE certificates.
+Meeting these targets is essential for a competitive B-BBEE level and access to government and corporate tenders.

 The Challenge: Tracking Procurement Spend Manually Is a Nightmare